 To make the blackberry filling:

-- Combine the blackberries, sugar, cornstarch, and lemon juice in a large saucepan and mix until well combined.
+- Combine the blackberries, granulated sugar, cornstarch, and lemon juice in a large saucepan and mix until well combined.
 Place the saucepan over medium heat, stirring occasionally, until the berries release their juices and the mixture comes to a boil.
 Boil for 3-5 minutes, or until the blackberries are softened and the mixture has thickened.

 To make the topping:

-- In a medium-sized mixing bowl, whisk together the flour, sugar, baking powder, cinnamon, and salt until well combined.
+- In a medium-sized mixing bowl, whisk together the flour, granulated sugar, baking powder, cinnamon, and salt until well combined.
 Cut in the cold cubed butter with a pastry cutter or fork until you have small pea-sized crumbs.
 Then, stir in the milk until just combined.